vishnu-kyatannawar/auto-liker-x/README.md

 ## CSV Logging

-All run results are automatically logged to a CSV file with the following information:
+All run results from both LinkedIn and Instagram bots are automatically logged to a single CSV file with the following information:
 - **Timestamp (IST)** - When the check was performed (Indian Standard Time)
+- **Platform** - LinkedIn or Instagram
-- **Page** - LinkedIn page URL that was checked
+- **Page** - Page/account URL that was checked
 - **New Posts Found** - Number of new posts detected
 - **Successfully Liked** - Number of posts successfully liked
 - **Failed/Skipped** - Number of posts that failed or were skipped
 - **Status** - SUCCESS, PARTIAL, ERROR, or TIMEOUT
 - **Error Message** - Details if any error occurred

-The CSV file is created automatically at the path specified in `CSV_LOG_PATH` environment variable.
+The CSV file is created automatically at the path specified in `CSV_LOG_PATH` environment variable (default: `./bot-results.csv`).
 If the directory doesn't exist, it will be created.
+Both platforms log to the same file, making it easy to track all activity in one place.

 ## Notes